rhambrick/journalApp/README.md

 Oh, this needs to be free to make and free to use too.

 ## Desired functions:
--Sign up / Log in
+- Sign up / Log in
--Create a note
+- Create a note
--View all notes
+- View all notes
--Edit a note
+- Edit a note
--Delete a note
+- Delete a note
--Notes are encrypted before leaving the browser
+- Notes are encrypted before leaving the browser